Amlaíb, King of Scotland: Kin-strife amongst the Alpínids

 Amlaíb and his immediate family were members of the ruling Alpínid dynasty, the patrilineal descendants of Cináed mac Ailpín, King of the Picts (died 858).
 The root of this kindred's remarkable early success laid in its ability to successfully rotate the royal succession amongst its members.
-For example, Illulb's father—a member of the Clann Áeda meic Cináeda branch of the dynasty—succeeded Domnall mac Causantín (died 900)—a member of the Clann Custantín meic Cináeda branch—and following a remarkable reign of forty years resigned the kingship to this man's son, Máel Coluim mac Domnaill (died 954).
-Amlaíb's father succeeded to the kingship following Máel Coluim's demise, and ruled as king until his own death in 962.
+For example, Illulb's father – a member of the Clann Áeda meic Cináeda branch of the dynasty – succeeded Domnall mac Causantín (died 900) – a member of the Clann Custantín meic Cináeda branch – and following a remarkable reign of forty years resigned the kingship to this man's son, Máel Coluim mac Domnaill (died 954).
+Amlaíb's father succeeded to the kingship following Máel Coluim's demise, and ruled as king until his death in 962.
 The record of Illulb's fall at the hands of an invading Scandinavian host is the last time Irish and Scottish sources note Viking encroachment into the kingdom.
 The Scandinavian Kingdom of York had collapsed by the 950s, and the warbands of the kings of Dublin seem to have ceased their overseas adventures during this period as well.
 Unlike English monarchs who had to endure Viking depredations from the 980s to the 1010s, the kings of Alba were left in relative peace from about the time of Illulb's fall.
 Free from such outside threats, however, the Alpínids seem to have struggled amongst themselves.

 There is some uncertainty regarding the succession after Illulb's demise.
-On one hand, he may well have been succeeded by Máel Coluim's son, Dub (died 966/967).
-On the other hand, there is reason to suspect that the kingship was temporarily shared by Dub and Cuilén, and that neither man had been strong enough to displace the other in the immediate aftermath of Illulb's passing.
+On one hand, he may well have been succeeded by Máel Coluim's son, Dub (died 966–967).
+On the other hand, there is reason to suspect that the kingship was temporarily shared by Dub and Cuilén and that neither man had been strong enough to displace the other in the immediate aftermath of Illulb's passing.
 Although the Alpínid branches represented by Illulb and Dub seem to have maintained peace throughout Illulb's reign, inter-dynastic conflict clearly erupted in the years that followed.
 Dub appears to have spent much of his reign contending with Cuilén, Certainly, the two battled each other in 965.
-Dub was expelled from the kingship in the following year, and is recorded to have been slain in 966/967.
+Dub was expelled from the kingship in the following year and is recorded to have been slain in 966/967.
 Cuilén's undisputed reign seems to have spanned from 966 to 971.
 As far as surviving sources record, Cuilén's reign appears to have been relatively uneventful.
 His death in 971 is noted by several sources.
 According to the Chronicle of the Kings of Alba, Cuilén and his brother, Eochaid (died 971), were killed by Britons.
 There is reason to suspect that Cuilén's killer, a certain Rhydderch ap Dyfnwal (fl.
 971), was a son of Dyfnwal ab Owain, King of Strathclyde (died 975).